 An awesome breakthrough in this research - when we were at Wigram on Monday looking through the Air Force Museum of New Zealand Archives material, Bevan and I discovered a full list of the "Tongan" P-40E's and P-40K's matched to their buzz number codes that were painted on their cowls.
 It has added significantly to the research and will also help to cut down mix-ups between these 23 aircraft that were based in Tonga, Fiji and Santo, and the aircraft of No. 1 Servicing Unit that were based in Guadalcanal, which apparently used the same cowl numbers.
 So pleased to have added these into the list.

 Washington would probably be the last place to ask if your were interested in the number of aircraft actually on RNZAF strength in WW2 at any given time.
 However this was because they were primarily interested only in the numbers of OPERATIONAL aircraft available, and generally they could get these figures from their own theatre commanders, as they had full details of the resources under their command.
 However in the hectic days of 1942 the Americans were desperately keen to learn the numbers of operational aircraft held by the RNZAF in NZ and the South Pacific, mostly for general intelligence purposes, and to assess the total numbers of Allied aircraft in-theatre versus enemy aircraft suspected of being in the same, or adjoining theatres.
 Later in the war the Canadian authorities were rather keen on compiling the whereabouts of all British Commonwealth training aircraft as part of the general oversight of the BCATP resources, and this extended to the numbers of spare aircraft engines of all types, including serial numbers of aircraft, and even engines!
 I think the RAF (who always had a fair idea of the aircraft strength of the RNZAF) was perfectly happy to leave the job of overseeing the Commonwealth training resources to Canada, as the former had more than enough to do in overseeing the production and managing all the RAF's operational aircraft, including those of American manufacture.
 The book-keeping for all Lend-Lease aircraft was in the hands of the Americans in Washington, and they generally knew where they all ended up, although the whereabouts of any particular aircraft at a given time was not always known due to diversions, or issues of second-hand aircraft within operational theatres, such as the Tonga P-40s to the RNZAF.
 However any conflicting information on specific aircraft could usually be resolved by the army of bureaucrats in Washington, by means of normal correspondence by mail with suspected beneficiaries of these aircraft, who would always quickly inform Washington if they had NOT received a specific aircraft, and could sometimes even intimate where the aircraft in question had ended up.
 No doubt some of these problems could have taken some considerable time to resolve.
+Of course normal signals could be used if in a hurry, but the powers that be tended to vigorously discourage people sending signals for routine inquiries, and normally only time-sensitive subjects were permitted to be sent by signal.
 David D